kivancbeser/0G-Newton-Node-Guide/README.md

 --gas=auto \
 -y
 ```
-IF YOU ARE USING DIFFERNT PORT YOU NEED TO ADD THIS LINE CREATE VALIDATOR COMMAND.
+IF YOU ARE USING DIFFERENT PORT YOU NEED TO ADD THIS LINE CREATE VALIDATOR COMMAND.
 ```
 --node=http://localhost:PORTNUMBER \
 ```